 VIDEO

-Common English Vowel Pronunciation Mistakes English has more vowel sounds, including diphthongs and long vowels, which are the result of vowel shifts over time.
 These vowel sound variants are less common in Indian languages that have relatively stable vowel systems.
-Urdu, for example, has between 8 and 12 vowel sounds, compared to the 20 in English.
+Urdu, for example, has between 8 and 12 vowel sounds, compared to the 15 in American English.

 Ideally, the schwa sound requires minimal tension in your articulatory organs, as it is a very relaxed and almost unnoticeable sound.
 However, Indian languages have clear vowel sounds, even in unstressed syllables, making it hard to reduce vowels this way.